makerdao/mips/MIP28/mip28.md

 * Incubate and provide grants funding for smaller working groups and proto-teams.
 * Coordinate domain budget proposals and payments.
 * Help new domain teams onboard.
-* Manage account permissions to any shared MakerDAO resources (ie. Github, Forum, etc).
+* Manage account permissions to any shared MakerDAO resources (i.e., GitHub, Forum, etc).

 ---